Canadian banks make up a significant portion of investment portfolios in Canada.

 Questrade

-Questrade offers other investment assets, including options, FX, stocks, bonds, mutual funds, GICs, CFDs, and precious metals.
+Questrade also offers other investment assets, including options, FX, stocks, bonds, mutual funds, GICs, CFDs, and precious metals.

-New clients get $50 in free stock and ETF trades when they open an account here and fund it with $1,000 or more.
+New clients get a $50 cash reward when they open an account here and fund it with $250 or more.
+Get more details in this Questrade review.

 Questrade